daviosardinha/JarvisSubdomains/README.md

 # JarvisSubdomains.py
-A Python utility to fetch or would say scrap subdomains from https://crt.sh
+A Python utility to fetch subdomains by making requests on https://crt.sh

 ### Requirements
 ```